-The Highest-Rated Movies on Netflix Canada, According to Rotten Tomatoes
+The Best Movies on Netflix Canada, According to Rotten Tomatoes

-If you're stuck inside watching movies on Netflix Canada all day, why not stream the best ones?
 Rotten Tomatoes—the popular site that aggregates reviews from critics and creates a score that's "fresh" or "rotten"—has put together a list of the top movies ever based on adjusted score and number of reviews.
-So, get cozy with your bowl of popcorn, and start watching these guaranteed fresh flicks on Netflix.
+From crime classics to Oscar-winning dramas, here are the best movies on Netflix Canada.

 Number of reviews: 90